isVy08/AIM/README.md

 pip install -r requirements.txt
 ```

+**The following sections focus on experiments for texts.
+For details on experiments for MNIST dataset, please refer to `mnist/`.**

 ## Data
 The script `data_generator.py` provides scripts for downloading datasets and training a tokenizer.
 IMDB and AG News are available in `torchtext` library while HateXplain can be obtained from [HateXplain repo](https://github.com/hate-alert/HateXplain/tree/master/Data) (Mathew et al. 2021).